Master of Science in Physician Assistant Degree Program

 You will begin our program on our Portland Campus for the Health Sciences, then start clinical rotations in your second year.
 The program can be completed in two years.

-percent of our students who pass the PANCE exam on the first try
+percent of the Class of 2025 passed the PANCE exam on the first try

 Why 51Ʒfor Your Physician Assistant Studies